 You will visit the fishing villages of Arnarstapi and Hellnar, where the coastal scenery is breathtaking, and the lonely hamlet of Búðir, on the Búðahraun lava fields.
-These settlements are all within sight of Snæfellsjökull, the beautiful glacier and volcano that sits at the end of the peninsula.
+These settlements are all within sight of Snæfellsjökull, the beautiful glacier and volcano at the end of the peninsula.

 Once Snæfellsnes is fully explored, you will return to Reykjavík for the night.
 Please note that accommodations in Reykjavík are not included with this tour combo.

 After your hike, you will stop at the Reynisfjara black sand beach.
 This stretch of coast has a strange, haunting beauty, as well as many fascinating geological features, such as the Reynisfjara sea stacks and basalt columns.
-Be careful as you admire, however; this beach is notorious for its sneaker waves.
+Be careful as you admire, however, this beach is notorious for its sneaker waves.

 You'll continue east and spend the night in a hotel in the Vatnajokull National Park region.

 Here, you can get a closer look at the icebergs by boarding a boat that will take you out on the lagoon.
 Cruise among the bergs as they slowly make their way towards the ocean, hear the crackling sounds as they bump up against each other, and perhaps spot a seal or two as they are often spied lounging on the ice or playing in the surf.

 Just a short walk away from the lagoon is the Diamond Beach; this is where the icebergs wash up when they finally escape the lagoon.
 In the surf and against the black sands, they make for an incredibly unique and serene sight.